argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 application repository is supported by the plugin or not.
 The `find` command should return a non-error exit code and produce output to stdout when the application source type is supported.

-#### Place the plugin configuration file in the sidecar
+#### Place the plugin configuration file in the plugin's runtime environment

-Argo CD expects the plugin configuration file to be located at `/home/argocd/cmp-server/config/plugin.yaml` in the sidecar.
+Argo CD expects the plugin configuration file to be located at `/home/argocd/cmp-server/config/plugin.yaml` in the sidecar or pod behind your service.

-If you use a custom image for the sidecar, you can add the file directly to that image.
+If you use a custom image for the plugin, you can add the file directly to that image.

 ```dockerfile
 WORKDIR /home/argocd/cmp-server/config/
 COPY plugin.yaml ./
 ```

-If you use a stock image for the sidecar or would rather maintain the plugin configuration in a ConfigMap, just nest the plugin config file in a ConfigMap under the `plugin.yaml` key and mount the ConfigMap in the sidecar (see next section).
+If you use a stock image for the plugin or would rather maintain the plugin configuration in a ConfigMap, just nest the plugin config file in a ConfigMap under the `plugin.yaml` key and mount the ConfigMap in the container (see next section).

 ```yaml
 apiVersion: v1